ECS153/final-project-flask-encryption-webapp/Meetings/milestones.md

 * Blocked: None

 #### Noah
-* Last Week: Implimented local storage for the private key.
+* Last Week: Implemented local storage for the private key.
 Design doc for database and authentication.
 * This Week: Finish encryption on chats.
 Work on a soliution to decypt your own messages.
 Check if private key exists on login and figure how to transfer messages to new device.
 * Blocked: None